defog-ai/ui-components/README.md

 Now you can go into `test/App.jsx` to see your components!
 Any changes you make to your code inside `lib/` will be reflected immediately.

-When done with improvements/edits, push to this repo and (maybe) notify others that they would need to run `git submodule update --init --recursive` in their repos in case they're using this code.
+When done with improvements/edits, push to this repo and (maybe) notify others that they would need to run `git pull` in their repos for this submodule.